SYK3S999/generating-mindmap-from-a-pdf-txt-file-using-Llama2/README.md

 - Upload PDF or text files
 - Extract and process text to generate mind maps
 - Visualize the generated mind maps interactively
+- Adjust model parameters to customize the output

 ## Requirements